 Regardless of what length or shape you’re going for, make healthy hair your priority when it comes to a curly haircut.
 Especially now, as hair salons around the world have been closed for months!
 We could all do with at least 3-4 inches off the ends.
 If you’ve got 6 inches of damage, there’s no point in only cutting 4 inches off.
 You’re still going to have damaged ends.
 Cut just above the damage, and then follow my method and tips to maintain that health and focus on growth.
 Check out this post on The Golden Triangle of Healthy Hair.
 And then follow my simple tips in my Washday Workbook here for consistent results and washday success.

 So there you go, my top tips and advice on how to get the best haircut for curly hair.
 Tips that work for any hair length, curl pattern and texture.
 I hope you found this blog post, and YouTube video helpful.
-Please subscribe to my YouTube channel if you haven’t already!
-As always, if you have any questions you can pop them in the comments below.
+Let me know if you have any questions in the comments.